folio-org/folio-org.github.io/start/index.md

 section of the [Guidelines](/guidelines/) and the [Guides](/guides/#background-orientation).
 That will introduce the resources available and the forums to enable interaction with the community.
+The [getting started overview](overview/) is the high-level summary of all "getting started" points for a new developer.

 After perusing the fundamental documentation, the primers will guide through the next stage.